shredtechular/StratifyLabs.github.io/faq.md

 <p>
 Stratify Labs is the company behind Stratify OS.
-In addition to building open-source technology, we also offer development services and commerical licenses for our open-source products.
+In addition to building open-source technology, we also offer development services and commercial licenses for our open-source products.
 You can read more about how we can help you bring your next great idea to life.
 </p>